kranux/soft-skills/README.md

 My main focus was to collect online articles on the topic.
 After initial research and some googling I had quite a big list of articles to process and some keywords I was interested in.

-Initial work was done in Evernote app with periodic email check-in with my manager.
-Later on I decided that it would be easier to manage the work using Github repository of Markdown files.
+Initial work was done in Evernote app with periodic email check-ins with my manager.
+Later on I decided that it would be easier to manage the work using GitHub repository of Markdown files.

 So here we are.